Keidan/HexViewer/specs/Manual Tests/Partial file opening.md

    - `Size of the part to open`: The part of the file to open, this field is calculated dynamically (depends on the `Start` and `End` values).
    - `Unit`: The unit to use as a representation of the `Start` and `End` fields.
    - `Input type`: The type of input to use as a representation of the `Start` and `End` fields.
-      - When you change this value, the `Start` and `End` fields will not be changed.
+      - When you change this value, the `Start` and `End` fields are modified.
    - `Comment field`: A simple comment.
    - `Start`: The start offset.
    - `End`: The end offset.